 Shorts are inherently casual, but that doesn’t mean they have to look adolescent and sloppy.
 So why do most men look so bad wearing shorts?

 Well, they’re just not wearing them correctly.
-Their shorts don’t fit, and they’re not wearing the right styles.
+Their shorts don’t fit properly, and they’re not wearing the right styles.

-This post teaches you how to avoid these mistakes so you look amazing wearing shorts like the laid back, stylish gent you are!
+This guide teaches you how to avoid these mistakes so you look amazing wearing shorts, just like the laid back, stylish gent you really are!

 To make sure your shorts flatter your body type, you need to pay attention to the length AND the width (the leg opening).